Methodology

 Important notes concerning the use of the country variable:

-• If a case of restructuring concerns several European countries, the field will contain the value 'European Union'.
+• If a case of restructuring results in job losses / gains in several European countries, the field will contain the value 'European Union'.

-• If a case of restructuring concerns the European Union, among other countries, the field will show the value 'World'.
+• If a case of restructuring results in job losses / gains in at least one EU member state among other countries the field will show the value 'World'.

 Available information